SamueleD98/final_assignment/README.md

    <b>else</b>
     publish the velocity published by the *teleop_twist_keyboard*
   </pre>
   So, the function won't have any effect if the keyboard is not enabled.
-If it is, and so is the assistant, the velocity will be saved on the global variable desired_speed
+If it is, and so is the assistant, the velocity will be saved on the global variable desired_speed and eventually published by the `/scan` callback (if possible).
+If the assistant is disabled, then the velocity commands will be directly published on the `\cmd_vel` topic.

 \* the desired velocity is a global variable set by the user when using the keyboard to control the robot
 \** the angular velocity is considered dangerous if the robot will point to a close obstacle by keeping that velocity.